Multipath Fading Channel

 The fading channel System objects have built-in visualization to show the channel impulse response, frequency response, or Doppler spectrum when the object runs.
 To invoke it, set the

 Visualization property to the desired value before calling the object.
-Release the Rayleigh and Rician channel System objects now to change their property values.
+To reconfigure the Rayleigh and Rician channel System objects release the objects, and then change their property values.